Transforming food waste into animal feed

 EVERY MEAL MATTERS - FOOD DONATION GUIDELINES

-Endorsed by the European Commission’s Standing Committee on Plants, Animals, Food and Feed
+Endorsed by the European Commission’s Standing Committee on Plants, Animals, Food and Feed.

 The global food system faces challenges of producing more food with limited resources and climate change impacts.
 Reducing food waste is crucial for resource efficiency and food security.
 European food industry players are actively working to minimize waste through partnerships.
 Guidelines provided by FoodDrinkEurope, EuroCommerce, and FEBA aim to help businesses anticipate and manage surpluses, fostering effective partnerships with food donation organizations.
 The focus is on donation to non-profit food partners, but other options may be used.